 2. Castle Danger Brewery

 The brewery has a selection of year-round brews and seasonal beers.
-From traditional IPAs to maple syrup-infused beers, there is something for everyone on tap at Castle Danger Brewery will quickly become a staple on your North Shore road trips.
+From traditional IPAs to maple syrup-infused beers, Castle Danger Brewery will quickly become a staple on your North Shore road trips.

 Castle Danger Brewery does not serve food on its premises.
 Luckily, the brewery schedules local food trucks and encourages ordering takeout.